as

 Step 4: Asynchronously return the Account Login status

 Now using the IAccountLoginHandlerAsync interface, implement the handleReadStatus() method that takes no arguments and returns a Promise<IStatus>.
-By designing the method in this way, we ensure that the service app can asynchronously return the Account Login status without blocking the caller.
+By designing the method in this way, the service app asynchronously returns the Account Login status without blocking the caller.
 The Promise<IStatus> return type indicates that the method eventually resolves with an IStatus object, which likely contains information about the current login state.

 The headless service created later in Step 8 invokes the handleReadStatus() handler.
 Since the interactive component (UI app) and the headless service run in separate processes, they do not share in-memory state.
 Relying on in-memory variables is insufficient.
-To ensure reliable communication between the two components, use a shared mechanism for persisting and transferring the login status.
-Login status must be read asynchronously from this persistent storage.
+For reliable communication between the two components, use a shared mechanism for persisting and transferring the login status.
+Read the login status asynchronously from this persistent storage.
 Currently the headless service supports React's AsyncStorage and the Vega File System.
 MMKV is not supported.
-In this example, we will use AsyncStorage.
+This example uses AsyncStorage.

 Here are some examples of component implementations that leverages AsyncStorage.